mne-tools/mne-python/doc/manual/source_localization/c_inverse.rst

 .. sidebar:: Inverse operators in MNE-Python

    For computational convenience, in MNE-Python the linear inverse operator is not computed explicitly.
-See :ref:`mne_solution` for mathematical details, and :ref:`CIHCFJEI` for a detailed example.
+See :ref:`c_legacy_mne_solution` for mathematical details, and :ref:`CIHCFJEI` for a detailed example.

 where G is the gain matrix relating the source strengths to the measured MEG/EEG data, :math:`C` is the data noise-covariance matrix and :math:`R'` is